-An agricultural market system includes the full range of products, services and relationships such as access to finance, inputs, information, formal and informal rules, policies and logistics, buyers and so on.
+An agricultural market system includes the full range of products, services, and relationships such as access to finance, inputs, information, formal and informal rules, policies and logistics, buyers, and so on.
 These products and services work together more or less based on demand and determine the interaction between smallholder farmers and the end market.
-Where the interactions do not function well resulting in lack of information, poor infrastructure, limited access to financial and other services, and high cost of access indicates that market system has failed and will not benefit the smallholder farmer.
+Where the interactions do not function well resulting in lack of information, poor infrastructure, limited access to financial and other services, and high cost of access indicates that the market system has failed and will not benefit the smallholder farmer.

 Financial services are a very important aspect of any agricultural market system, but unmet demand is significant.
 Dalberg Consulting, a leading global development consulting company reports that globally there is an unmet demand of credit amounting to $450b required by smallholder farmers with lenders only servicing 2% of this demand.

 In Kenya, there is a low supply of financial services, especially credit in Kenya’s agricultural sector.
 Tegemeo Institute, a Kenyan policy research organization, states that only 10% of smallholder farmers have access to formal credit with women farmers receiving less than 5%.
-And AFA’s 2015 Farmer Benchmark Study found that only 28% of farmers said they were currently servicing a loan from any source, formal or informal and for multiple purposes.
+And AFA’s 2015 Farmer Benchmark Study found that only 28% of farmers said they were currently servicing a loan from any source, formal or informal, and for multiple purposes.

 One farmer in a focus group discussion also said,